GrimaceOfDespair/kyero-importer/src/readme.txt

 == Description ==

-The Kyero Importer will import Properties from a Kyero feed into Easy Real Estate.
+The Import Kyero Feed will import Properties from a Kyero feed into Easy Real Estate.

 Images are downloaded and attached to the property.